Danny7226/LearningSummary/systemdesign/README.md

     * normal pagination will leverage Sort key: timestamp_reviewId
     * star filter will look up `star_productId` partition nodes along with sort key: timestamp_reviewId

-### System design case 5: Monitoring servers
+### System design case 5: Monitoring JVM metrics
-Design a system that captures health data in the server centers.
+Design a system that captures JVM metrics data in the docker centers.
 Present data every 12 hours on an UI to track the remaining life of a server.
-The hosts in server center can emit their health.
+The JVM in docker center can emit their health.
 Health can be thought of a value that goes down as wear and tear.
-Immediate notification is needed for server failure or lower threshold heath data.
+Immediate notification is needed for JVM failure or lower threshold heath data.
 * every 12 hours, means our data storage doesn't need to store real time data
 * notification immediately means it needs to be real time